scalar-labs/scalardb/docs/backup-restore.md

 <div class="notice--info">{{ notice--info | markdownify }}</div>

+To make ScalarDB drain outstanding requests and stop accepting new requests so that a pause duration can be created, you should use ScalarDB Cluster, which uses the Scalar Admin interface, or implement the [Scalar Admin](https://github.com/scalar-labs/scalar-admin) interface properly in your application that uses ScalarDB.

+By using the [Scalar Admin client tool](https://github.com/scalar-labs/scalar-admin/tree/main/java#scalar-admin-client-tool), you can pause nodes, servers, or applications that implement the Scalar Admin interface without losing ongoing transactions.

 How you create a transactionally consistent backup depends on the type of database that you're using.
-Select your database to see how to create a transactionally consistent backup for ScalarDB.
+Select a database to see how to create a transactionally consistent backup for ScalarDB.

+{% capture notice--warning %}
+**Note**

+The backup methods by database listed below are just examples of some of the databases that ScalarDB supports.
+{% endcapture %}

+<div class="notice--info">{{ notice--info | markdownify }}</div>

 <div id="tabset-2">
 <div class="tab">